WatForm/org.alloytools.alloy/README-dash.md

 The unit tests are run every time the project is built using Gradle.
 Any failure of the unit tests will result in a failed build and the error message(s) from the a failed unit test will can be found in: 'org.alloytools.alloy.dash\target\reports\tests\test\index.html'

-# Integration with Alloy Analyzer

-The modifications to Alloy GUI files are described below:
+The modifications to existing Alloy GUI files are described below:

 **org.alloytools.alloy.application/src/main/java/edu/mit/csail/sdg/alloy4whole/SimpleGUI:**
 - Added `doTranslate` to translate .dsh file and open a new tab with translated alloy.
 The corresponding translate button only appears when editing dash.